observIQ/stanza/docs/types/buffer.md

 ## Memory Buffers

 Memory buffers keep log entries in memory, which makes them very fast.
-Upon a clean shutdown the buffer will dump any remaining entries to the operator using it for the operator to finish processing.
+Upon a clean shutdown, the buffer will dump any remaining entries to the operator to finish processing.

 ### Memory Buffer Configuration